GeKorm/progressive-css/README.md

 A path can contain a glob but must be dot-delimited.

 `withCSS(__CSS__, firefox: boolean = true)(Component);`
-If `firefox` is false, then it won't inject empty script tags to work around Firefox
+If `firefox` is false, then it won't inject empty script tags to work around Firefox Flash Of Unstyled Content

 **Webpack:**
 Should be the last loader.
 The css is resolved relative to webpack's `module.output.path` unless `options` is defined